 Join a yoga class to find out yogic tips for fighting the common cold and flu.
 Regular yoga routine helps strengthen the immune system, and can help reduce stress, lower blood pressure and improve heart function.
 To find out about yoga courses held at St Lucia, contact Dr Mitter.

 Adult Autism Spectrum Group

 A group exists for adults on the Autism Spectrum in a non-threatening environment.
-This non-clinical group meets for adults to discuss and find friendship every second and fourth Saturday of the month at the Toowong Uniting Church.
+This non-clinical group meets for adults to discuss and find friendship twice a month.
 Click here or phone Garry Burge on 0431 444 512.

 ^ Back to top

 Collaborators sought to trial an e-Exam system in semester 2

 TEDI are seeking academics will to trial the e-Exam system.
 The e-system securely makes use of student's own laptops within supervised on-campus settings to allow students to type their responses to exam questions.
 Following initial trials in semester 1, we are now seeking to extend trials for semester 2.
 Trials are for 'school based' mid-semester exams, or for in-class quizzes where the assessment component included in the trial is worth no more then 25 per cent of the course grade.
 A per diem and assistance will be provided for set-up, running and post-exam arrangements.
 Please contact Mathew Hillier for further information and to discuss options.

 ITS are offering a range of practical workshops on eLearning tools during 2014.
 A description of each workshop with dates and registration is available on the Staff Development website.